Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Attack** Wisdom vs Will
 > **Hit** 1d6 + Wisdom modifier psychic damage.
 *Level 21:* Increase damage to 2d6 damage + Wisdom modifier.
-> **Special** **Augment:** Push each target a number of squares equal to 1 + Charisma modifier.
+> **Special—Augment:** Push each target a number of squares equal to 1 + Charisma modifier.

 > #### Gaze of Aeons
 > *You allow yourself to become the outlet of your Godmind’s phrenic power, reflecting in your eyes that burn with divine energy, jarring an enemy.*
 > **At-Will** **Attack** **1** (**Standard Action**) ● **Augmentable, Phrenic, Focus, Radiant**
 > **Ranged** 5, one creature
 > **Attack** Wisdom vs Fortitude
 > **Hit** The target grants combat advantage until the end of your next turn.
-Any ally who hits the target with an attack before your next turn also deals radiant damage equal to your Charisma modifier.
+Whenever an ally hits the target with an attack before the end of your next turn, they also deal radiant damage equal to your Charisma modifier.
-> **Special** **Augment:** As part of the initial attack, also deal 1d6 + Wisdom modifier radiant damage.
+> **Special—Augment:** As part of the initial attack, also deal 1d6 + Wisdom modifier radiant damage.

 > #### Unerring Guidance
 > *You ask your Godmind to guide your attacks against an enemy and your blows ring true.*
 > **Encounter** **Attack** **1** (**Standard Action**) ● **Augmentable, Phrenic, Weapon**
 > **Melee** weapon, one creature
 > **Attack** Wisdom +2 vs AC
-> **Hit** 2dW and the next ally that attacks the target gains a +2 power bonus to their attack roll.
+> **Hit** 2dW and the next ally that attacks the target before the end of your next turn gains a +2 power bonus to their attack roll.
-> **Special** **Augment:** Add your Charisma modifier to the damage and give all allies +2 to their attack rolls against the target until your next turn, instead of just the next ally.
+> **Special—Augment:** Add your Charisma modifier to the damage and give all allies +2 to their attack rolls against the target until your next turn, instead of just the next ally.

 > #### Aura of Painful Clarity
 > *Your connection to your Godmind extends into a shining aura, empowering all with greater clarity and focus as they attack their enemies.
-As enemies come into it, their vulnerabilities become clear to your allies and your intense focus might burn their minds.*
+While enemies are within the aura, their vulnerabilities become clear to your allies and your intense focus might burn their minds.*
 > **Daily** **Attack** **1** (**Standard Action**) ● **Augmentable, Aura, Phrenic, Focus, Psychic**
 > **Near** burst 1, all creatures
 > **Effect** Allies that begin their turn inside the aura gain a +2 power bonus to their next attack roll.
-Enemies inside the aura have vulnerability 2 against all attacks.
+Enemies inside the aura have vulnerability to all damage 2.
-> **Special** **Augment:** As a standard action, make a Wisdom vs Will attack against each enemy inside the aura.
+> **Special—Augment:** As a standard action, make a Wisdom vs Will attack against each enemy inside the aura.
 Hit: 1d6 + your Charisma modifier psychic damage.

 > #### Surging Meditation
 > *You meditate, entering a state of mental clarity that allows you to heal yourself or an ally, while at the same time refreshing their mind.*
 > **Daily** **Utility** **2** (**Standard Action**) ● **Augmentable, Phrenic, Healing**
 > **Near** burst 10, you or one ally
 > **Effect** The target may spend one recovery and one focus surge.
-> **Special** **Augment:** This power is not expended when used.
+> **Special—Augment:** This power is not expended when used.

 > #### Strike the Weakened Mind
 > *You wield your weapon in a blazing arc and as you hit, you shatter both their physical and mental selves.*